 To switch the front and rear fan manually you have to connect the correct wires to earth via a switch which can be mounted on the dashboard.
 Indicated here are the two relays.
 The black one is for the front radiator and the gold for the intercooler, The large relay on the left is the relay which operates the starter solenoid and is not a original Hino item.
 One plug removed for photo.

 What to do.
 I used press on fittings to tap in to the wires.
 For the intercooler it is the yellow and red wire.
 For the radiator it is the yellow wire.
 I used ordinary figure 8 wire to two switches on the dashboard.
 The other pole of the switch to earth.
 This will not affect the operation of the original setup but I found that going on a long uphill stretch the cooling was inadequate and now I can manually adjust the operation.

-Dometic vacuum toilet VT 2500 stopping before vacuum is reached.
+Dometic vacuum toilet VT 2500 cut out before vacuum was reached.